dansmyers/ProgrammingWithAI/Activities/B-HTML.md

 Web pages are fetched and displayed by a browser using the *Hypertext Transfer Protocol* (HTTP).
 A web server is a program that can receive HTTP requests and return requested pages.

 Python has a simple built-in web server that you can use to view your page.
-Type the following command in the terminal:
+Type the following command **in the terminal**:
 ```
 python -m http.server 8080
 ```